I photograph what I do not wish to paint and I paint what I cannot photograph. Man Ray

 As a painter:

 I agree with the British artist Howard Hodgkin, who said of his nonrepresentational paintings that, “They are representational pictures of emotional situations.”
 So are mine.

-Somewhere I read that every painter is either a figurative or landscape painter.
+It has been observed that every painter at root is either a figurative or landscape painter.
 My affinity is with the landscape.
-And while my paintings are not representational they often suggest a kind of topography.
+And even though my paintings are nonrepresentational they often suggest topography.

 Michael Maurer Smith

 MA Studio Art, Michigan State University